-Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 2% but less than or equal to 5% Extrapolation Metering/ Measurement Constraints Cisco has very complete real estate records of all Cisco offices and facilities and was able to collect energy and GHG emissions data for approximately 93% of its Scope 1 emissions in FY2015.
+Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Scope 1 More than 2% but less than or equal to 5% Extrapolation Metering/ Measurement Constraints Cisco has very complete real estate records of all Cisco offices and facilities and was able to collect energy and GHG emissions data for approximately 92% of its Scope 1 emissions in FY2016.
 However, we are not able to obtain utility bills for 100% of our facilities, particularly small, satellite, leased office space.
 In these instances, we estimate the energy consumption and GHG emissions for these facilities by assuming energy consumption based on square footage and housed employee count for similar facilities.
-Using this methodology, Cisco is currently estimating approximately 7% of its Scope 1 GHG emissions and as a result, strongly believes our uncertainty range is well under 5%.
-Scope 2 (location- based) Less than or equal to 2% Extrapolation Metering/ Measurement Constraints Cisco has very complete real estate records of all Cisco offices and facilities and is able to collect electricity data for approximately 98% of its Scope 2 emissions in FY2015.
+Using this methodology, Cisco is currently estimating approximately 8% of its Scope 1 GHG emissions and as a result, strongly believes our uncertainty range is well under 5%.
+Scope 2 (location- based) Less than or equal to 2% Extrapolation Metering/ Measurement Constraints Cisco has very complete real estate records of all Cisco offices and facilities and is able to collect electricity data for approximately 98% of its Scope 2 emissions in FY2016.
 However, we are not able to obtain utility bills for 100% of our facilities, particularly small, satellite, leased office space.
 In these instances, we estimate the electricity consumption and GHG emissions for these facilities by assuming electricity consumption based on square footage and housed employee count for similar facilities.
 Using this methodology, Cisco is currently estimating less than 2% of its Scope 2 GHG emissions and as a result, strongly believes our uncertainty range is well under 2%.
-Scope 2 (market- based) Less than or equal to 2% Extrapolation Metering/ Measurement Cisco has very complete real estate records of all Cisco offices and facilities and is able to collect electricity data for approximately 98% of its Scope 2 emissions in FY2015.
+Scope 2 (market- based) Less than or equal to 2% Extrapolation Metering/ Measurement Constraints Cisco has very complete real estate records of all Cisco offices and facilities and is able to collect electricity data for approximately 98% of its Scope 2 emissions in FY2016.
 However, we are not able to obtain utility bills for 100% of our facilities, particularly small, satellite, leased office space.
-In these

-Scope Uncertainty range Main sources of uncertainty Please expand on the uncertainty in your data Constraints instances, we estimate the electricity consumption and GHG emissions for these facilities by assuming electricity consumption based on square footage and housed employee count for similar facilities.
+In these instances, we estimate the electricity consumption and GHG emissions for these facilities by assuming electricity consumption based on square footage and housed employee count for similar facilities.
 Using this methodology, Cisco is currently estimating less than 2% of its Scope 2 GHG emissions and as a result, strongly believes our uncertainty range is well under 2%.